-On October 21, 2014, concurrent with the FDA's publication of the reclassification of Powered Exoskeleton devices, the FDA issued us an Untitled Letter which informed us in writing of the agency's belief that this new product classification applied to our Ekso GT device.
-We filed a 510(k) notice for the Ekso robotic exoskeleton on December 24, 2014, and this submission is currently under review by the FDA.
-The Company intends to continue marketing the Ekso robotic exoskeleton under its current Class I registration and listing with its current indications for use until 510(k) clearance is either granted or denied by the FDA or the Company is otherwise notified by the FDA to cease from such activities.
+The Company intends to continue marketing the Ekso robotic exoskeleton under its current Class I registration and listing with its current indications for use until 510(k) clearance is either granted or denied by the FDA or the Company is otherwise notified by the FDA to cease such activities.
 The Company believes that in situations where the class of a product has been elevated by the FDA, manufacturers are normally granted enforcement discretion by the FDA and given ample time to seek clearance at the new class level.
 Nonetheless, the FDA may not agree with our decision to continue marketing the device until a 510(k) notice is cleared.
-If the FDA disagrees with our decision, we may be required to cease marketing or to recall our products until we obtain clearance or approval, and we may be subject to regulatory fines or penalties.
+If the FDA disagrees with our decision, we may be required to cease marketing or to recall our products in the U.S. until we obtain clearance or approval, and we may be subject to regulatory fines or penalties.